Social Media for Social Change

 An organisation could provide value by following a trend or creating a trend.
 Value can be created by providing relevant content about the industry or the organisation itself through a variety of ways - articles, images, events, activities.

 Sidebar!
 Looking to revise the look of my site.
-Ideas on the look of https://tournerrdoors.com?
-Genuinely a spectacular iron door shop with heart if needed in the GEORGIA area.
+Ideas on the look of https://blackfiskcreative.com?
+Genuinely a shocking Alberta based toddler art class if needed in the Alberta area.
 Leave a comment.
 Thanks!

 3. Timing is Crucial